 - Lack of normal range of motion

-A Knee Injury Can Be Devastating to Many Areas of Your Life
+Serious Knee Injuries Can Be Devastating to Many Areas of Your Life

 Your Job – An accident can cause you to suffer lost wages.
 Your knee injury might prevent you from returning to work, or doing crucial aspects of your job such as bending, lifting, standing or sitting.
 If your occupation requires physical labour, you may never be able to return to your same job duties.